Klousseh Agbozo

-Klousseh Agbozo (born 26 June 1994) is a Togolese professional footballer who plays as a centre-back for Stade Tunisien and the Togo national team.
+Klousseh Agbozo (born 26 June 1994) is a Togolese professional footballer who plays as a centre-back.

 Career

 Agbozo began his career with the Togolese side Dynamic Togolais, before moving to Olympique Béja on 1 November 2020.
 He debuted with Béja in a 2–2 Tunisian Ligue Professionnelle 1 tie with Stade Tunisien on 6 December 2020.

 International career

 Agbozo made his debut with the Togo national team in a 0–0 tie with Benin on 28 July 2019 in the 2020 African Nations Championship qualification.